 How much can I earn and still get benefits?

 In the year you reach full retirement age, we deduct $1 in benefits for every $3 you earn above a different limit.
-In 2014, the limit on your earnings is $41,400 but we only count earnings before the month you reach your full retirement age.
-(In 2015, the limit on your earnings will be $41,880)
+In 2016, the limit on your earnings is $41,880 but we only count earnings before the month you reach your full retirement age.

 Note: If your earnings will be over the limit for the year but you will be retired for part of the year, we have a special rule that applies to earnings for one year.
 The special rule lets us pay a full Social Security check for any whole month we consider you retired, regardless of your yearly earnings.

 When you reach full retirement age:

 - Beginning with the month you reach full retirement age, your earnings no longer reduce your benefits, no matter how much you earn.

 - We will recalculate your benefit amount to leave out the months when we reduced or withheld benefits due to your excess earnings.